hamzawork1/Git/Key Notes.md

  GitHub-repo -> clone -> changes -> add -> commit -> push
 ### Best practice:
 **Always create a repo on GitHub first, then clone it locally.** This avoids conflicts and simplifies setup

+# Merging code

+Two ways
+1. 1st way
+2. 2nd way

+### 1st way:

+git diff main
+git merge main

+### 2nd way:

+**Pull request:** its lets you tell others about changes you've pushed to a branch in a repository on GitHub.